google/migration-planner/README.md

 #### macOS
 1.  **Download Python**: Visit [python.org/downloads](https://www.python.org/downloads/) and download the macOS installer.
 Alternatively, use Homebrew from the terminal (`brew install python`).
-2.  **Install Tkinter**: If you are using Homebrew or encounter GUI errors, install the Tkinter library:
+2.  **Install Tkinter**: If you are using Homebrew or encounter GUI errors, you may need to explicitly install the Tkinter library:
     ```bash
     brew install python-tk
     ```
-3.  **Verify Installation**: Open Terminal and run:
+3.  **Verify Installation**: Open Command Prompt (cmd) or PowerShell and make sure the following commands run successfully and return you the version ids of python and pip:
     ```bash
     python3 --version
     pip3 --version